getditto/quickstart/rust/README.md

 [0]: https://portal.ditto.live

-From this directory, copy the `.env.sample` file to `.env`, and fill in the fields with your AppID and Playground Token:
+From the repo root, copy the `.env.sample` file to `.env`, and fill in the fields with your AppID and Playground Token:

 ```